John H. Frey

-John H. Frey (born February 8, 1963) is an American real estate broker, businessman and politician.
+John H. Frey (born February 8, 1963) since 1987 is an American real estate broker (with Coldwell Banker Realty), businessman and politician.
 A member of the Republican Party, he served as a member of the Connecticut House of Representatives for the 111th district from 1999 to 2021.

 Early life and education

 Frey was born in Greenwich, Connecticut, and raised in Ridgefield.
 A graduate of Ridgefield High School, he attended Western Connecticut State University.